akherlan/onlineshop/README.md

 The price nominal from the product detail collector sucks like a random number.
 They will change if you access from a different IP/country (I tested using VPN).
 Please only use pricing detail from the sale retriever, or create a webpage scraper instead.
 For this reason, I am not including pricing data returned from product item request.

+After all, the stock, price, and rating of products are good if they retrieve from flashsale and shop product lists.

 If you experience a different behavior when using this tool, please comment with opening an issue.

 ## Zalora ID